 Find an LMS that has a fully responsive design.

-Develop a partnership with the LMS vendor to maximize our results.
+Develop a partnership with the LMS vendor to maximise our results.

 Insider Perspective: Southern New Hampshire University (SNHU)